Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Cons:

-Nothing touristic in the immediate area (no monuments, no historical buildings, no traditional markets)
+Nothing touristic in the immediate surroundings (no monuments, no historical buildings, no traditional markets)

 Busy, crowded with a lot of traffic